 Every project has a life cycle.
-During this life cycle, there are several phases called ‘process groups‘.
+According to the PMBOK guide (Project Management Body of Knowledge) During this life cycle, there are several phases called ‘process groups‘.
 Each of these process groups has a different and crucial objective, which helps to produce desired outcomes in a project.
-Project monitoring and controlling process group activities help to keep the project on track.
+Project monitoring and controlling process group activities help project managers and team members to keep the project on track.
 Project monitoring and controlling, unlike the other phases, is done from the beginning until the end of the project.
-These project monitoring and controlling process activities check whether the project is going as planned and whether there are any deviations from the baseline.
+These monitoring and controlling project process activities check whether the project is going as planned and whether there are any deviations from the baseline.
 So this process group covers all the other four process groups.

 Why the project monitoring and controlling phase is important?

-For a successful project, there are some best practices to implement a good project monitoring & controlling.
-Because monitoring and controlling activities check if there are deviations from the expected results of the project.
+For a successful project, there are some best practices to implement good project monitoring & controlling.
+Because monitoring and controlling activities check if there are deviations from the expected results of the project progress.
 So what kind of activities should be done during this important phase?
-In this article, we will list the project monitoring and controlling process group best practices one-by-one.
+In this article, we will list the project monitoring and controlling process group best practices one by one.

 The 16 Best Practices for Project monitoring and controlling process